faimin/ZDOpenSourceDemo/ZDOpenSourceSwiftDemo/Pods/DeepDiff/README.md

 ### Heckel

 The current version of `DeepDiff` uses Heckel algorithm as described in [A technique for isolating differences between files](https://dl.acm.org/citation.cfm?id=359467).
-It works on 2 observations about line occurences and counters.
+It works on 2 observations about line occurrences and counters.
 The result is a bit lengthy compared to the first version, but it runs in linear time.

 Thanks to